AdobeDocs/campaign.en/help/v8/send/personalized-coupons.md

 ## Insert a coupon into an email delivery {#inserting-a-coupon-into-an-email-delivery}

 In the example below, the delivery is created from the Home page.
-For detailed instructions on how to create a delivery, refer to [this section](about-email-channel.md).
-You can also add a coupon to a delivery in a workflow.
+For detailed instructions on how to create a delivery, refer to [this section](email.md)
 1. Go to **[!UICONTROL Campaigns]** and choose **[!UICONTROL Deliveries]**.
 1. Click **[!UICONTROL Create]**.